frederic-perez/AmE-dictionary/data/idioms.md

 __the more you know__
 __the mother of all (something)__ The largest, most extreme, or ultimate example of a particular kind of thing. _Wow, that is the mother of all sandwiches.
 It’s nearly a foot high!_
 __the naked eye__
-__the name of the game__ :two: The most important aspect or component of something; the main point of an activity. _Getting strike-outs is the name of the game when you’re a pitcher._
+__the name of the game__ :three: The most important aspect or component of something; the main point of an activity. _Getting strike-outs is the name of the game when you’re a pitcher._
 __the nature of the beast__
 __the new black__
 __the new kid on the block__ A new arrival in a place, group, or organization.